Never mind Harris vs. Trump. Here is something that could really move the needle on election night—or not.

 “Stress test this!” the workers shouted as they picketed, referencing the simulations the company has done to prepare its systems for election traffic.

-The Guild is comprised of about 600 staffers across the newsroom, representing those who work on the back-end systems that powers how people access the Times.
+The Guild is comprised of about 600 staffers across the business side of the Times, representing those who work on the back-end systems that powers how people access the paper.
 While that includes making sure their in-house article-writing software Scoop (as famously seen in 2022’s She Said) is working and that readers get their push alerts, some members are also responsible for making sure the paper’s various games (hello, Wordle and Connections), apps, and website work.
 That includes its famous Election Needle, a model introduced in 2016 that predicts which candidate will win an election.

 The unit formed in 2022 and has been trying to secure a contract since July of that year, battling management on everything from return to office policies; just cause protections, which ensures employees must go through a process before a firing and cannot be let go without reason; and a general wage increase of 1 percent, which the unit says is too low.